ogunmakindetobi/swanclothing/TESTING.md

 2. Open [Swan clothing](https://tobaskid-swanclothing.herokuapp.com)
 3. Login with puffin1@byom.de pw: testuser1
 4. Click on shop
-5. Click Kids - T-Shirt or Grown Ups - Sweatshirts
+5. Click  - T-Shirt or Grown Ups - Sweatshirts
 5. Choose any product by clicking the image
 6. Heart below Add to Cart-Button should be visible